bloominstituteoftechnology/ML-day_3/README.md

 # Assignment:

-Start with the LSMLMBC github assignment.
+Start with the LSMLMBC github assignment: https://github.com/LambdaSchool/ML-Precourse.
 The rest of the information you need will be delivered tomorrow.
 Send a pull request with your completed assignment after the lesson tomorrow.